-Parking lots and gates to Bridgeforth Stadium will open at 1:30 p.m.
-If the ceremony is cancelled due to inclement weather, we will announce a decision by 12:30 p.m. on the Commencement home page, via social media (FB-James Madison University Commencement and Twitter @JMUcommencement) or on radio station 1610 AM.
-Parking information will be detailed on our website in April 2016, as well as what items you may bring into the ceremonies.
-If you choose to take one of the many shuttles that we provide from local hotels, student apartment complexes and other locations, go to the Commencement parking information page for details.
-Please note that parking will be different for each college ceremonies.
-Handicapped parking is available for all ceremonies, please see our website for specific locations.
+Parking lots will open at 5:00 p.m.
+If the ceremony is cancelled due to inclement weather, we will announce a decision by 12:00 p.m. on the Commencement home page, via social media (FB-James Madison University Commencement and Twitter @JMUcommencement) or on radio station 1610 AM.
+Parking information will be detailed on our website in September 2016, as well as what items you may bring into the ceremonies.
+Handicapped parking is available for this ceremony, please see our website for specific locations.
 A valid handicapped hang tag or license plate from your state is required for access.

-The College of Business ceremony will be held Friday, May 6 at 6:00 p.m. in Bridgeforth Stadium.
-All remaining ceremonies will be held on Saturday, May 7 at 9:00 a.m. at various campus locations.
-The students will be individually recognized as they cross the stage during these ceremonies.
 Diplomas will be mailed to the student’s home address on file, but the student will receive a scroll while on stage.
 GradImages will be at each of the college ceremonies to photograph each graduate receiving his or her degree.
 The photographer will contact you following graduation about purchasing options.
-If you would like to purchase a video of the university and college ceremonies, please check the commencement photography/videography page for instructions.
-These ceremonies last from one to two hours depending on the size of the college.
-If the inclement weather plan is required, the announcement will be made by 6:00 am.
-Updated parking information will be on our pasted by April with detailed shuttle/parking information for each college ceremony.
+If you would like to purchase a video of either the Graduate School or Undergraduate ceremonies, please check the commencement photography/videography page for instructions.
+The Undergraduate Ceremony will last approximately one hour.
+If the inclement weather plan is required, the announcement will be made by 7:00 a.m.
+Updated parking information will be on our pasted by September 2016 with detailed shuttle/parking information for each college ceremony.

 For additional questions please see our Frequently Asked Questions page.
 We look forward to sharing this special occasion with you!